woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 - Zoom feature enabled – ability to zoom in/out on a product image
 - Lightbox feature enabled – product gallery images pop up to examine closer
-- Comments enabled, not Reviews – visitors/buyers can leave comments as opposed to product ratings or reviews
+- Comments enabled, not Reviews – visitors/buyers can leave comments, same as a post, and not product ratings or reviews

 If you want more control over the layout of WooCommerce elements or full reviews support your theme will need to integrate with WooCommerce.
 There are a few different ways you can do this, and they are outlined below.

 ## Theme Integration

 There are three possible ways to integrate WooCommerce with a theme.
-If you are using WooCommerce 3.2 or below (**strongly discouraged**) you will need to use one of these methods to ensure WooCommerce shop and product pages are rendered correctly in your theme.
+If you are using WooCommerce 3.2 or below you will need to use one of these methods to ensure WooCommerce shop and product pages are rendered correctly in your theme.
 If you are using a version of WooCommerce 3.3 or above you only need to do a theme integration if the automatic one doesn’t meet your needs.

-### Using `woocommerce_content()`
+### Using woocommerce_content()

 This solution allows you to create a new template page within your theme that is used for **all WooCommerce taxonomy and post type displays**.
-While an easy catch-all solution, it does have a drawback in that this template is used for **all WooCommerce taxonomies** (product categories, etc.) and **post types** (product archives, single product pages).
-Developers are encouraged to use the hooks instead (see below).
+While an easy catch-all solution, it does have a drawback in that this template is used for **all WC** taxonomies (product categories, etc.) and post types (product archives, single product pages).
+Developers are encouraged to use the hooks instead.

 To set up this template page:

+**1. Duplicate page.php**

-1. **Duplicate page.php:** Duplicate your theme’s `page.php` file, and name it `woocommerce.php`.
-This path to the file should follow this pattern: `wp-content/themes/YOURTHEME/woocommerce.php`.
+Duplicate your theme’s page.php file, and name it woocommerce.php.
+This file should be found like this: `wp-content/themes/YOURTHEME/woocommerce.php`.

+**2. Edit your page (woocommerce.php)**

-2. **Edit your page (woocommerce.php)**: Open up your newly created `woocommerce.php` in a text editor.
+Open up your newly created **woocommerce.php** in a text editor, or the editor of your choice.

+**3. Replace the loop**

-3. **Replace the loop:** Next you need to find the loop (see [The_Loop](https://codex.wordpress.org/The_Loop)).
-The loop usually starts with code like this:
+Next you need to find the loop (see [The_Loop](http://codex.wordpress.org/The_Loop)).
+The loop usually starts with a:

 ```php
 <?php if ( have_posts() ) :
 ```

-It usually ends with this:
+and usually ends with:

 ```php
 <?php endif; ?>